Danny McManus

-Danny McManus (was born June 17, 1965) is a former professional American football and Canadian football quarterback who passed for over 53,000 yards in seventeen seasons in the Canadian Football League and currently serves as the Assistant General Manager and Director for US Scouting for the Winnipeg Blue Bombers.
+Danny McManus (born June 17, 1965) is an American former professional football player who was a quarterback in the Canadian Football League (CFL).
+He passed for over 53,000 yards in 17 seasons.
+He currently serves as the assistant general manager and director for U.S. scouting for the Winnipeg Blue Bombers.
 He played every season in the league from 1990 to 2006, as a member of the Winnipeg Blue Bombers, BC Lions, Edmonton Eskimos, Hamilton Tiger-Cats, and finally with the Calgary Stampeders.
-As of 2007, his all-time CFL passing yardage is third most next to Damon Allen and Anthony Calvillo, and he works as a colour analyst for TSN's CFL broadcasts, having previously appeared as a guest analyst on the CFL on CBC late in his playing career.
-On December 2, 2013, he was named the Assistant General Manager and Director of U.S. Scouting for the Winnipeg Blue Bombers.
-Previous to that, he served as the director of scouting for the Hamilton Tiger-Cats.
+He is a five-time Grey Cup champion, having won three times as a player and twice in a front office capacity.
+He is fifth all-time in passing yards in the CFL and is the all-time leading passer for the Tiger-Cats.
+He has also worked as a color commentator for TSN's CFL broadcasts, having previously appeared as a guest analyst on the CFL on CBC late in his playing career.

 College career

 McManus spent four seasons at Florida State University, from 1984 to 1987, coached by Bobby Bowden (McManus also went to Florida State in 1983, but was redshirted).
-McManus was named the starter as quarterback in 1985 and led the Seminoles to defeat Nebraska.
+McManus was named the starter as quarterback in 1985.
 After four victories, he suffered a pair of concussions and he spent the rest of 1985 on the bench.
-But in 1986, McManus was named the Seminole's offensive most valuable player, after a season that saw him come out of the backup position to end the year as the starter, throwing for 872 yards and seven touchdowns.
+The following season, McManus came out of the backup position to end the year as the starter and threw for 872 yards and seven touchdowns.
+He was named the Seminole's offensive most valuable player.

-In 1987, he started every game for Florida State, leading them to an 11–1 record and a spot in the Fiesta Bowl, which they won 31–28 over the University of Nebraska.
-Due to his leadership, FSU had one of their greatest campaigns.
+In 1987, he started every game for Florida State, leading them to an 11–1 record and a spot in the Fiesta Bowl, which they won 31–28 over Nebraska.
 McManus, who threw for 375 yards and three touchdowns in the bowl game, was named the most valuable player, and wound up with 1,984 yards and fourteen touchdowns on the year.
-After this season, McManus was selected in the 1988 NFL Draft in the eleventh round by the Kansas City Chiefs.
+After this season, McManus entered the NFL draft.

 Professional career

 National Football League

-McManus made the Chiefs out of training camp, and spent his first, and only, National Football League season on the bench as the third quarterback.
-McManus saw no action and was released during 1989's training camp.
-He spent all of 1989 trying to catch on with another NFL team but was unsuccessful.
+McManus was selected in the 1988 NFL draft in the eleventh round by the Kansas City Chiefs.
+He made the Chiefs out of training camp, and spent his first, and only, National Football League season on the bench as the third quarterback.
+McManus saw no action and was released during 1989's training camp by the Chiefs and was not signed during the 1989 season.